 Call Us Anytime: 1-888-498-9240Send a Message

-From your customer service portal, under "Billing" go to "Invoices" and search by date range then from the results, click on the "Invoice ID" to view details.
+From your customer service portal, under "Account" go to "Billing" then “Invoices” and search by date range then from the results, click on the "Invoice ID" to view details.

 Your minutes are counted per minute, per caller.
 To quickly identify how many minutes a call will be, multiply the number of attendees with the total duration of your call in minutes.
 Dedicated dial-in example: 5 guests X 30 minutes = 150 minutes.
 150 minutes X $0.02 = $3.00.
 For further reading, check out: Toll or Toll-Free Service? and Who pays for a conference call?